 (i) Basis of consolidation

-The financial statements of Group companies are consolidated on a line-by-line basis and intra-group balances and transactions including un-realized gain/ loss from such transactions are eliminated upon consolidation.
+The financial statement of subsidiaries are consolidated on a line-by-line basis and intra-group balances and transactions including unrealized gain/ loss from such transactions are eliminated upon consolidation.
 The financial statements are prepared by applying uniform policies in use at the Group.

 (ii) Functional and presentation currency

-Items included in the unaudited consolidated financial statements of each of the Company's subsidiaries are measured using the currency of the primary economic environment in which these entities operate (i.e. the "functional currency").
-These unaudited consolidated financial statements are presented in Indian Rupee, the national currency of India, which is the functional currency of Mindtree Limited and its subsidiaries.
+Items included in the consolidated financial statements of each of the Group’s subsidiaries are measured using the currency of the primary economic environment in which these entities operate (i.e. the “functional currency”).
+The consolidated financial statements are presented in Indian Rupee, the national currency of India, which is the functional currency of the Company.

 (iii) Foreign currency transactions and balances

 Transactions in foreign currency are translated into the respective functional currencies using the exchange rates prevailing at the dates of the respective transactions.
 Foreign exchange gains and losses resulting from the settlement of such transactions and from the translation at the exchange rates prevailing at reporting date of monetary assets and liabilities denominated in foreign currencies are recognized in the statement of profit or loss and reported within foreign exchange gains/ (losses).